What Is Human Libido?

 L-arginine is an amino acid produced by the body, but it is also available in supplement form.
 Evidence shows that l-arginine is required for normal spermatogenesis which is why men with decreased levels of this amino acid experience lower sperm count.
 Additionally, l-arginine improves sexual function in men with erectile dysfunction.
 It converts into nitric oxide to improve your blood flow.

-Women aren’t the only ones who can benefit from maca root.
-A study whose findings were published in the Andrologia showed that maca root improves* sexual desire in healthy adult men.
+Women aren’t the only ones who can benefit from the maca root.
+A study whose findings were published in the Andrologia showed that maca root improves sexual desire in healthy adult men.
 The good thing is, maca is one of the most prevalent ingredients in libido boosters.

 This is yet another amino acid produced by your body, but it is also found in supplement form.
 It is primarily used in men with diabetes and erectile dysfunction.
 The amino acid works by improving blood flow, thus naturally navigating your blood in the right direction.
 Since the primary food source of this amino acid is red meat, l-carnitine supplementation is also beneficial for vegetarians and vegans.